nathancoliver/Anchorage_Minneapolis_Heat_System_Comparison/README.md

 **Minneapolis, MN**

 Minneapolis is the largest city in Minnesota with a population of 430,000 in the city proper and approximately 3.7 million in the urban area.
-Most of the heating systems in the city of Minneapolis are forced air systems, which can be used for cooling in the summer months.
+Most of the year is spent heating homes due to the harsh winter temperatures, but there is a 3.5 month span where temperatures get high enough that investing in a cooling system is a worthwhile investment.
+Most of the heating systems in the city of Minneapolis are forced air systems, which can also be used for cooling in the summer months.

 # Common Heating Systems